dmorreale/twilio-socer/README.md

 Todo:
-	T1 - first bar chart - bars need to extend horizontally.
-			  - line chart - x-axis should start from the begining T2, T3, T4 - First bar chart - labels need to be at the end of the bars.
+	4 chart block:
+		need a new image for the stripe background general edits to all of these charts make sure that the dot charts are pulling from the JSON drop-down is not working on pages 3 - 5 center the charts

+Outstanding chart issues:
-    T4 - Second bar chart needs styling
+    T2 - first bar chart - largest bar's label doesn't have padding T4 - Second bar chart needs styling
     T5 - radial chart is not left aligned and does not have a stroke.
 I don't know if these two are possible.

+    minor:
-	T5 - line chart needs to have the last x-axis label showing
+    T1 - line chart - x-axis should start from the begining T5 - line chart needs to have the last x-axis label showing T3 - first bar chart - labels are not all aligned to the right

 General:
-	Responsive version of the new designs are needed.
-	Design does not cover small mobile screens < 375px - need to double check this screen on the site move styles from the spacings sass file to the layout sass file.
+	Padding needs to be adjusted after the charts are put in responsive as well but we have no design - will go off our gut and their suggestions Design does not cover small mobile screens < 375px - need to double check this screen on the site move styles from the spacings sass file to the layout sass file.

-home page:

-trends page:
-	block-after-hero - needs graph put in and bottom padding adjusted on desktop and mobile data/graph block with background - needs graph put in and bottom padding adjusted on desktop and mobile